 A. Lange & Söhne’s intricate Zeitwerk, which holds two patents, features a combination of jump-hour and jump-minute indications on the dial via two harmoniously balanced apertures.
 A great deal of research and development went into creating the movement, so that the jump hour and the jump minutes change with precise synchronization each hour.
 According to Guillosson, the watch is so unusual that there is a waiting list for it wherever in the world it is sold.

-FROM TOP: 1.
-Harry Winston’s 45.6mm Ocean Tourbillon jumping-hour watch ($217,300) is crafted in 18k white gold and houses a 330-part mechanical manual-wind movement with jump-hour indication at 12:00 and tourbillon escapement at 6:00.
+1. Harry Winston’s 45.6mm Ocean Tourbillon jumping-hour watch ($217,300) is crafted in 18k white gold and houses a 330-part mechanical manual-wind movement with jump-hour indication at 12:00 and tourbillon escapement at 6:00.
 With twin barrels, the watch offers 110 hours of power reserve.
 The dial portion is made from black sapphire.